centrifuge/documentation/docs/use/originating-assets/index.md

 ### Repay the asset
 - Go back to the asset list on the Assets tab in Tinlake
 - Click on the asset to open the asset details
-- Click 'set max' for the repay amount
+- Click `Set Max` for the repay amount
 - Click on `Repay` (the button will become active, once you input an amount >0)
-- Confirm the transaction with Metamask/ Ledger
+- Confirm the transaction with your wallet